- Community Assets & Development

 The New Brighton Exchange

-The stockyards only lasted until about 1900, their decline hastened by a series of suspicious fires and competition from South St. Paul.
-But some of the uses survived for many more years.
-Beisswenger’s Hardware took over the old hotel building, removing the upper floors and operating there until the mid-1980s, when a new building was constructed.
-Three rendering plants continued for many years; the Gordon (later Darling) plant until the late 1990s and the Mengelkoch operation didn’t close its doors until early 2004.
-Over time, areas surrounding the historical uses were filled in with a mixture of industrial and commercial land uses.
-Over the course of the land’s history, some land users contaminated the land, groundwater, and nearby Long Lake and Rush Lake.
-Complicating matters for future redevelopment, lowlands and swamps on the east side of the Highway 8 (now known as Old Highway 8) were filled in with construction and household waste in the 1960s.
-There were few restrictions on these types of activities.
+The stockyards only operated until about 1900 due to a series of suspicious fires and competition from South St. Paul, but some uses survived over the subsequent decades.
+Beisswenger’s Hardware moved into the old hotel building, removed the upper floors, and operating at that location until the mid-1980s when a new building was constructed.
+Two of the area’s rendering plants continued operation for many years: the Gordon plant (later called the Darling plant) operated until the late 1990’s, and the Mengelkoch operation didn’t close its doors until early 2004.
+Over time, areas surrounding the historical uses were filled in with a mixture of other industrial and commercial land uses.
+Over the course of the land’s history, some land users contaminated the land and groundwater, and impacted nearby Long Lake and Rush Lake.
+Complicating matters for future redevelopment, lowlands and swamps on the east side of the Highway 8 (now known as Old Highway 8) were filled in with construction and household debris in the 1960s due to the lack of regulation on such activities.

 Late 20th Century

-By the early 1980s, leaders had grown concerned that the deteriorating, older portions of the City would negatively impact nearby areas.
+By the early 1980s, City leaders had grown concerned that the deteriorating, older portions of the City would negatively affect nearby areas.
 New Brighton embarked on a substantial redevelopment program throughout the oldest portions of town.
-In December 1981 a large “development district” was established, encompassing much of the eastern side of New Brighton, including the old downtown area, the heavy industrial area in the southeast, and the New Brighton Exchange area.
-Using tax increment financing, New Brighton spurred redevelopment of several underutilized areas for job-creating businesses, including Thermo King, Donatelle Tool, and Print Craft.
+In December 1981, a large “development district” was established, encompassing much of the eastern side of New Brighton.
+This development district included the old downtown area, the heavy industrial area in the southeast, and the New Brighton Exchange area.
+Using tax increment financing, New Brighton successfully spurred redevelopment of several underutilized areas to attract job-creating businesses, including Thermo King, Donatelle Tool, and Print Craft.
 Multi-tenant office and office/warehouse projects were also constructed during this period.
 When necessary, contaminated lands were cleaned up to appropriate standards.

 New Brighton Highway 8 Corridor Plan

-By the 1980s, Highway 8, the historic route from Minneapolis north through New Brighton to Forest Lake and Duluth, had been bypassed by I-35W.
+By the 1980s, the historic north-south route connecting Minneapolis to New Brighton to Forest Lake and Duluth, Highway 8, had been bypassed by the now complete I-35W.
 City leaders recognized that the former highway corridor had significantly declined in use and needed to be studied.
 In 1986, the City commissioned Gair and Associates to complete the “New Brighton Highway 8 Corridor Plan.”
 The study reported, “… there exists land uses and vacant or under-utilized lands which may presently, or in the near future, be available for new development, redevelopment or rehabilitation.”
-The report went on to say that the plan “is intended to be used as a resource document to locate and evaluate candidate development sites by persons desiring to consider New Brighton for future development or simply to market real estate."
-Fourteen sites were identified up and down the corridor, three of which comprised what later became known as the Northwest Quadrant, now New Brighton Exchange.
-The attributes of each site were described, and a conceptual plan was shown.
-Later, promotional materials were developed and advertisements were placed in publications such as “Corporate Report” to attract private reinvestment into the area.
+The report went on to say that the plan “is intended to be used as a resource document to locate and evaluate candidate development sites by persons desiring to consider New Brighton for future development or simply to market real estate.”
+Three of the fourteen identified redevelopment sites along the Old Highway 8 corridor comprised the area of the New Brighton Exchange.
+Attributes of the Exchange sites were described, and they developed a conceptual plan for redevelopment of the land.
+Later, promotional materials were developed and the City placed advertisements in publications such as “Corporate Report” to attract private reinvestment into the area.

 Unfortunately, the City’s planning and marketing efforts drew only limited new investment to the New Brighton Exchange.
-Industrial land uses were entrenched, in some cases without viable alternatives for relocation.
-Emerging environmental laws at the time began to place a larger clean-up burden on redevelopers than on current users, also slowed developer interest.
-The size of the area and the nature of the uses (asphalt plant, rendering plants, trucking firms) discouraged parcel-by-parcel improvements.
-Meanwhile, the City continued to use public finance tools to spur cleanup and redevelopment of other areas.
+Industrial land uses were clearly entrenched, and in some cases there were no viable alternatives for relocation.
+Emerging environmental laws at the time began to place a larger clean-up burden on redevelopers than on current users, which also slowed development interest.
+Additionally, the size of the area and the nature of historic uses (asphalt plant, rendering plants, trucking firms) discouraged parcel-by-parcel improvements.
+Meanwhile, the City continued to use public financing tools to spur cleanup and redevelopment of other areas of the community.
 Most notably, the old downtown area just south of I-694 was transformed in the early and mid-1990s to the uses still seen in the area today.

-This time it was recognized that the only way to implement the plan was for the public sector to take a more active role in addressing the long-standing barriers to redevelopment.
-Thanks to several similar and successful redevelopment projects elsewhere, financial resources were finally available to begin the process.
-Starting in the late 1990s the City started to assemble land throughout the 100-acre area.
-Since the entire area needed to be acquired in order to maximize the redevelopment potential, eminent domain was initiated in several cases, but settlements were negotiated prior to court hearings.
+For the first time, the City recognized that the only way to implement redevelopment of the New Brighton Exchange was for the public sector to take a more active role in addressing the long-standing barriers to redevelopment.
+Thanks to several similar and successful redevelopment projects elsewhere in the community, financial resources were finally available to begin the process.
+Starting in the late 1990s, the City started to purchase land throughout the 100-acre area.
+Since the entire area needed to be acquired in order to maximize redevelopment potential, eminent domain had to be initiated in several cases, but the City negotiated settlements prior to any court hearings.

-In Minnesota, the Pollution Control Agency (PCA) is responsible for regulating environmental matters throughout the state.
-In order to facilitate development of the New Brighton Exchange, the City must submit detailed remediation plans for any areas of known contamination in redevelopment areas.
-The PCA will (generally) not provide a definitive regulatory response until carefully reviewing detailed cleanup and proposed building plans.
+In Minnesota, the Pollution Control Agency (PCA) regulates environmental matters throughout the state.
+In order to facilitate development of the New Brighton Exchange, the City was required to submit detailed remediation plans for all areas of known contamination in redevelopment areas.
+The PCA will (generally) not provide a definitive regulatory response without carefully reviewing a detailed cleanup plan and proposed building plans.
 The City engaged BARR Engineering as its environmental consultant to help prepare all such plans, and that relationship continues to this day.

 To avoid risk and the potential liability involved in taking title to land prior to cleanup, developers and lenders want regulatory assurances that a project can proceed before heavily investing in a property.
 They also want to avoid unexpected costs involved in new construction.
-The City has therefore found it most economical to complete cleanup work to applicable standards, then to convey the land to developers.
-This also allows the City to negotiate for a higher “clean land” price, and to receive outside funding from various state, federal, county, and metropolitan programs, since only public agencies are eligible applicants.
+For these reasons, the City found it was most economical to complete cleanup work to required standards prior to conveying land to developers.
+This also allowed the City to negotiate for a higher “clean land” price, and opened the door to outside funding from various state, federal, county, and metropolitan programs for needed clean-up efforts.

 The PCA issues several types of standard written protections to landowners.
-A “No Action Letter” is sought when an innocent party wishes to take title to a property.
-This letter doesn't suggest that the property is free of contamination, just that the party seeking the letter won’t be held legally responsible by the agency.
-The City received such a letter prior to purchasing Midwest Asphalt.
-A “Certificate of Completion” is the most complete assurance, indicating that any cleanup has been completed and no further public action is required.
+A “No Further Action Letter” is sought when an innocent party wishes to take title to a property.
+This letter does not suggest that the property is free of contamination, but clarifies that the party seeking the letter won’t be held legally responsible for the contamination by the agency.
+Importantly, the City received such a letter prior to purchasing Midwest Asphalt.
+A “Certificate of Completion” is the most complete assurance issued by the PCA as it indicates that cleanup is complete and no further public action is required.
 Developers and their lenders, on behalf of future homeowners, will insist on this level of assurance whenever feasible.

-Neither the City nor the State has any regulatory power to force previous owners to remediate the current conditions, or to pay for work done by the City or a developer.
-Nevertheless, environmental studies have been completed on every property prior to acquisition, in order to assess risk and cost to the greatest extent possible.
-Where applicable, sellers have been asked to accept some financial responsibility for contamination caused during their occupancy.
+Neither the City nor the State have regulatory power to force previous owners to remediate current conditions, or to pay for remediation work done by the City or a developer.
+Nevertheless, environmental studies were completed on every property prior to acquisition, in order to assess risk and cost to the greatest extent possible.
+Where feasible, sellers were asked to accept a portion of the financial responsibility for contamination caused during their occupancy.

 The objective of environmental remediation is to minimize the opportunities for hazardous substances to come into contact with people living, working, shopping, or passing through the area.
 This objective can be accomplished in several ways:

-- Physical separation (vertically or horizontally) of areas of remaining contamination from areas of development
+- Physical separation (vertically or horizontally) of remaining contamination areas from areas of development;

-The appropriate plan is based on the exact nature and location of the contamination, the surrounding soil and water conditions, and the proposed developments.
+An appropriate remediation plan is based on the exact nature and location of the contamination, the surrounding soil and water conditions, and the proposed developments.

-Several cleanup options on the West side of Old Highway 8 were analyzed and compared based on cost, time to implement, effects on surrounding areas during cleanup, and extent of “legacy” issues for nearby developments.
-Since adjacent uses are residential, the City has proposed an aggressive remediation plan that leaves the fewest long-term monitoring and management issues in this portion of the development.
-The PCA reviewed and approved a conceptual Response Action Plan.
-An updated version of this plan is currently under review by the agency, after adding new test results and a modified site plan.
-Given the proximity of proposed residential townhomes and condominiums, extremely high standards must be achieved.
+Several cleanup options on the West side of Old Highway 8 were analyzed and compared based on cost, time to implement, the effects on surrounding areas during cleanup, and the extent of “legacy” issues for nearby developments.
+Since adjacent uses were residential in nature, the City proposed an aggressive remediation plan that left the fewest long-term monitoring and management issues in this portion of the development.
+The PCA reviewed and approved a conceptual Response Action Plan, needed updates were made, and Phase I of development was authorized to proceed.

-On the land to be developed as the second phase, contaminated soil will be totally removed down to the water table and approximately two feet below.
-In some areas, excavation will go even deeper to eliminate unstable subsoil conditions.
-The contaminated soil will be taken to an approved landfill out of the area.
-Peat, muck, and similar structurally unsuitable (though not contaminated) soils will be moved to the northern "point" of the west side.
-This area will not be excavated nor built upon, because costs exceed the potential benefits of development here.
-The grade will be raised, consistent with development plans on adjacent lands, and a new City park (Lions Park) was established to serve the area.
+On the remaining land to be developed as a second phase, contaminated soil was totally removed to an elevation two feet below the water table.
+In some areas, excavation went even deeper to eliminate unstable subsoil conditions.
+All contaminated soil was taken to an approved landfill outside of the City.
+Peat, muck, and similar structurally unsuitable (though not contaminated) soils were moved to the northwestern corner of the development area where no excavation or building was being proposed.
+In that area, the grade was instead raised consistent with development plans on adjacent lands, and a new City park (Lions Park) was established to serve the area.

-The second phase will end up separated by at least 100 horizontal feet and ten vertical feet from any remaining contamination in the area.
+All Phase II development land was separated by at least 100 horizontal feet and ten vertical feet from any remaining contamination in the area.
 City water is treated and supplied from other portions of the City, so groundwater in this area is not disturbed.
-Any residual migration of contamination from the northern area will be intercepted by vent stacks running from under the buildings up through the roofs.
+Any residual vapor migration from the northern area is intercepted by vent stacks running under the buildings which vents through the roofs.